 Peter Panagore was a college student ice climbing on his spring break when mistakes on the mountain caused him to die from hypothermia.
 He shares the aftermath of his near-death experience.

 Peter Panagore was a college student ice climbing on his spring break when mistakes on the mountain caused him to die from hypothermia.
-His first-person account of his journey to heaven—and back—was featured in Mysterious Ways, and the subject of the first book in our To Heaven and Back 3-book set.
+His first-person account of his journey to heaven—and back—was featured in Mysterious Ways.
 We asked Peter some questions about the aftermath of his near-death experience, or NDE…

 How does your journey to heaven and back continue to affect your life?